SeaHogs/tp/docs/UserGuide.md

 For patients that do not require the clinic to contact them in the future such as a patient looking for medication, you can ignore the contact management section as there is no need to store their contact information in the database.

+<div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
+Once the contact information has been added to an existing patient, you are no longer able to add contact information using the `addc` command.
+Instead, you should use the `editc` command to edit the existing contact information. </div>

 ### Adding contact information : `addc`

 Adds the contact information to a patient in the clinic.